 Organic search shows the users who came to your site by clicking on the organic links on the search engine results page (SERP); these results appear below that adverts and are determined by how well the page is optimised for search engines.

-For both organic and paid search channels, Google Analytics records the keyword: the word or phrase a user entered into the search box that led them to click on one of your links.
+For paid search channels within the Google Ads tab, Google Analytics records the keyword: the word or phrase a user entered into the search box that led them to click on one of your links.

-Events can be set up within Google Analytics to help you measure activity that may not otherwise be recorded by the tracking code; these may include when a user plays a video, downloads a fact sheet, uses an embedded tool, or other on-site interactions.
+Events can be set up within Google Analytics to help you measure activity that may not otherwise be recorded by the tracking code; these may include when a user plays a video, downloads a fact sheet, uses an embedded tool, visits an external link or other on-site interactions.

 For critical site objectives, such as getting users to fill in a contact form, complete an online transaction or spend a certain amount of time engaging with your site, goals can be set up to monitor the conversion rate of these activities.
 There are four types of goals available in Google Analytics: URL Destination, Visit Duration, Pages (or Screens)/Visit and goals tied to existing events.
 You can also assign a monetary value to each goal completion, to help determine the return on investment from your website or application.

-If you have any further questions about Google Analytics and want to find out more on how it can be used to track your website’s traffic, leave a comment below and one of our digital marketing guru’s will be in touch.
+If you have any further questions about Google Analytics or want to find out more on how it can be used to track your website’s traffic and improve your business, get in touch with us now and one of our digital marketing guru’s will contact you.